vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 #### Business Question

 How did users move through the product funnel from product view to add-to-cart to purchase in January, February, and March 2017?

-#### Metric Definitions

-Add-to-cart rate = number of products added to cart / number of product views

-Purchase rate = number of products purchased / number of product views

-#### Approach

-This query measures the product funnel across three stages: product view, add-to-cart, and purchase.
-It counts the number of product SKUs at each stage by month, then calculates add-to-cart rate and purchase rate based on product views.

 #### SQL Query